Simon Wicks: Creation

-Simon Wicks was introduced by creator and executive producer Julia Smith just after the show's inception in 1985, making his first appearance in October that year.
+Simon was introduced by creator and executive producer Julia Smith just after the show's inception in 1985, making his first appearance in October that year.
 According to Smith, Simon was thought up overnight as a means to restore the cast balance distorted by the unexpected departure from the serial of actor David Scarboro who played the original Mark Fowler (who would appear on and off until the actor's suicide in 1988).
 Scarboro's departure meant many of his functions as the slightly eldest of the young characters would need to be taken over by another character and thus Wicksy was invented.

 Simon Wicks was associated with one of EastEnders original families, the Beales.
 Specifically, he was introduced as the estranged son of Pete Beale (Peter Dean), born from his first marriage - events that had been written into Pete's backstory at the start of the programme.
 According to Smith, the producers and writers of the soap had always planned on introducing Pete's estranged son on-screen, but Wicksy's premature inclusion meant introducing him a year before it had originally been intended.

 Actor Nick Berry was cast to play Wicksy with minimal delay.
 Smith has described his casting as one of the fastest on record.
 Berry auditioned in front of the soap's creators, Smith and Tony Holland, and was offered the part immediately.
 Berry was whisked into costume and make-up and given a new haircut, which Berry claimed was because the producers wanted to smarten his appearance up.
 Berry was already a fan of the soap at the time of his casting.
 He has told interviewer Dan Abramson, "I auditioned on a Wednesday and then on Friday I arrived in Albert Square and began shooting my first scenes with Dirty Den, whom I had enjoyed watching on the box for some time.
 For my first few episodes, I walked around with a big smile on my face, grinning at everybody.
 It was funny."

 Wicksy has been described by writer Colin Brake as a major arrival during EastEnders first year.
 The character drove into EastEnders in a bright yellow sports car in episode 67.
 He suggested that with Wicksy's arrival, Walford gained a new pin-up.